LehighBlimpGroup/BlimpSwarm/src/README.md

 /**
  * @dir src/behavior
- * @brief Contains source files relating to the behaviors of the robot.
+ * @brief Legacy folder.
+Contains source files relating to the behaviors of the robot.
  */

 /**